marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

 at compile-time.
 So how do we allocate `--local` bytes of local data when `--local` is only known at run time?

-Consider the [stack] and how most programs' [stack frames] work, and it becomes clear that programs cannot allocate an arbitrary amount of local memory.
+Consider the [stack] and how most programs find their parameters and local variables relative to the base of their [stack frames], and it becomes clear that programs cannot allocate a block of local memory whose size is only known at runtime.

 There are a number of ways we could solve these problems:
   - Create some local variables on the `main()` thread and immediately